 Purcellville, VA 20132

 Come sit and drink some wine while you enjoy the view overlooking Two Twisted Posts vineyard.
 They offer Chardonnay, Cabernet Franc, Cabernet Sauvignon and the hybrid Traminette.
 Their Chardonnay is a best seller, so be sure to try it if it hasn’t already sold out.
-Dogs are welcome outdoors, on the patio and in the tasting room.
+Dogs are welcome outdoors and on the patio**.

 37938 Charles Town Pike Purcellville, Virginia 20132